mcasimir/better_rails_admin/README.md

 #### Closure for `object_label`

-Gives you the ability to define `object_label` passing a block, for dynamic labels based on instances:
+Gives you the ability to define `object_label` passing a block to setup dynamic labels based on instances:

 ``` rb
 RailsAdmin.model "Administrator" do